kbvernon/modtheworld/13-vector_types.md

    <td style="text-align:left;border: 0 solid transparent; padding-left: 9px; text-align: justify; text-justify: inter-word;"> Here, you will learn about<br><ol>
 <li>data types and how to create them,</li>
 <li>vector types and how to create them, and</li>
-<li>how to coerce objects of one vector or data type to another,</li>
+<li>coercion methods for converting one vector or data type to another,</li>
 </ol> </td>
   </tr>
   <tr>